-The Greater Washington Smart Region Movement is a broad and diverse group of government, business, and community stakeholders working together to make Greater Washington the most digitally enabled region in the United States.
+The Greater Washington Smart Region Movement includes a broad and diverse group of government, business, and community stakeholders working together to make Greater Washington the most digitally enabled region in the United States.
 Its long-term objective is to create a region-wide, harmonized system of smart city technologies to increase livability and accelerate inclusive economic growth.

 To create the nation’s leading digitally enabled region

 The Metropolitan Washington Council of Governments represents 300 government officials across 24 local governments.
 It will help to build a supportive and consistent public policy framework so that new technologies align with regional priorities and don’t stop working at jurisdictional borders.
+(See the certified resolution on the Smart Region Movement.)

 The Consortium of Universities of the Washington Metropolitan Area represents 17 institutions and nearly 290,000 students.
 It will help ensure that the region’s educational and training programs can prepare its workforce for the employment opportunities on the horizon.
 It will also help identify research and development partners for testing new technological solutions.